 There’s a glaring omission here – it remains just as (if not much more) complex to stay compliant.
 And in a lot of cases, there’s a huge amount of misinformation out there among digital nomads when it comes to tax.
 Perpetual traveller tax is complicated!

 But there’s still a long road ahead for simpler products that suit the needs of digital nomads growing businesses online and making sure they are tax compliant at the same time.
-If you’re an international tax lawyer wanting to start your own location independent business – this is an opportunity!
+If you’re an international tax lawyer wanting to become a location independent entrepreneur – this is an opportunity!

 Perpetual Travelling Is Lifestyle Design at It’s Finest